Y2d1337/Cyber-Defenders/Injector/Challenge WriteUp.md

 ![q15a](/Injector/Images/q15a.png)

-So i search for `cmd=` in the access log.
+So i searched for `cmd=` in the access log.

 ![q15](/Injector/Images/q15.png)

 > **Flag: cmd**

 ### 16 One of the uploaded files by the attacker has an md5 that starts with "559411".
 Provide the full hash.
-I used FTK Imager to see all the file in vulnerable Web Application folder.
+I used FTK Imager to see all the files in vulnerable Web Application folder.

 ![q16](/Injector/Images/q16.png)